 There are several reasons why a society might attempt to move away from private vehicle ownership if it became feasible.
-Private vehicle ownership can contribute to problems ranging from pollution to traffic.
+Private vehicle ownership can contribute to problems ranging from pollution tour traffic.
 Eliminating private vehicles could improve these conditions in some areas.
 But there would likely need to be a compelling reason for any society to take such drastic measures.

 Even assuming that a region is capable of creating a public transportation system that can meet the needs of its population, there's still the factor of personal freedom to take into account.
 Vehicle owners have the ability to travel on their own schedules.
 Moving to a system that eliminates private ownership is difficult to imagine.
 While it might be possible on a technological level, it'd be a difficult move politically.
 Consumers would likely resist such a change since it would decrease their personal liberties.

 One potential compromise would look a lot like Spielberg's film.
 Commuters might use personal transport vehicles that operate on a public system.
 Rather than owning a vehicle, everyone would have access to cars or pods that could transport small groups of people -- like a family -- to specific destinations.
 But such a system would mean you wouldn't necessarily have access to the same vehicle on every trip.
 You couldn't leave belongings in the vehicle and there'd be no guarantee that the people using the vehicle before you would leave it in an acceptable condition.